Requirements, Restrictions and Creating Invention Documentation

 • The inventor MUST have a COMPLETE Invention Log.
 This log must be kept on an ongoing-basis from the beginning of the project and should reflect the student’s invention process.

-• A PDF of the student’s completed Invention Log has been uploaded to the registration system .
+• A PDF of the student’s completed Invention Log must be uploaded to the registration system .
 Creating Invention Documentation

 • The invention does not have to be a working model, but the inventor needs to be able to explain how it would work.
 If it can be operational, it should be.